cucumber/docs/content/docs/cucumber/cucumber-expressions.md

 [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) or *Cucumber Expressions*.

-Cucumber Expressions offer similar functionality to Regular Expressions, with a syntax that is easier to read and write.
+Cucumber Expressions offer similar functionality to Regular Expressions, with a syntax that is more human to read and write.
 Cucumber Expressions are also extensible with *parameter types*.

 # Introduction